Our plugin includes several blocks to help you manage your food blog and recipes easier.

 This is the most important block from the PRO version and the block you will probably use the most.

 You can insert one instance of this block in a post or page.
-This was done on purpose to avoid having multiple recipes on the same page, which could cause an issue with the Structured Data markup.
+This was done to avoid having multiple recipes on the same page, which could cause an issue with the Structured Data markup.
+If you want to include more recipe cards on the same page, you can do it using shortcodes.

 The blocks with a green icon are legacy blocks with separate recipe sections:

-These are the blocks that were included in the first version of the plugin, and you don’t really have to use them.
-They can be used in non-recipe posts, when you want to create different lists using the Directions or Ingredients blocks.
+These blocks were included in the first version of the plugin, and you don’t really have to use them.
+They can be used in non-recipe posts when you want to create different lists using the Directions or Ingredients blocks.

 You can see a demo of these blocks here.

 You can use this block any time you want to add a section with Nutrition Facts.
-This block doesn’t require the presence of a recipe on a page, as you can enter any data you want manually.
+This block doesn’t require the presence of a recipe on a page, as you can manually enter any data you want.

 You can read more details about the Nutrition Block here.